chadkluck/serverless-deploy-pipeline-atlantis/README-2-CodeCommit-Repository.md

 It is recommended you have a base or work-in-progress branch (such as `dev`) that you can commit code to without initiating a deploy.

 You will need to create the CodeCommit repository and seed it with your application infrastructure before you can create the deploy pipeline.
-To get started, you can use the code found in the `/codecommit-sample-code` directory and replace it later with more functional code.
+To get started, you can use the code found in the `/codecommit-sample-code` directory and replace it later with more functional code such as [Serverless Webservice Template for Pipeline Atlantis](https://github.com/chadkluck/serverless-webservice-template-for-pipeline-atlantis).

+## Create the Repository

 1. Create a code commit repository.
+(You can name it `hello-world`)
+2. Clone the repository to your local machine.
-2. Add the sample code from `/codecommit-sample-code`.
+3. Add the sample code from `/codecommit-sample-code` and commit.
-3. Create `dev` and `test` branches (you can create additional branches later)
+4. Create `dev` and `test` branches (you can create additional branches later)

 You should now have a repository with 3 branches: